MicrosoftDocs/bot-docs/articles/bot-service-debug-channel-ngrok.md

 ## Run ngrok

 [**ngrok**](https://ngrok.com/docs) is a cross-platform application that "allows you to expose a web server running on your local machine to the internet."
-Essentially, what we’ll be doing is using **ngrok** to forward messages from external channels on the web directly to our local machine to allow debugging, as opposed to the standard messaging endpoint configured in the Azure portal.
+Essentially, what we'll be doing is using **ngrok** to forward messages from external channels on the web directly to our local machine to allow debugging, as opposed to the standard messaging endpoint configured in the Azure portal.

 1. Open a terminal and navigate to the folder where your **ngrok** executable is.